n-1991/academic-kickstart/content/publication/1-Detection/index.md

 publication: ""
 publication_short: ""

-abstract: Decisions under ecological uncertainty play a crucial role in resource management as ecological systems often undergo abrupt regime shifts, frequently triggered by the actions of economic agents.
-We study the stochastic dynamics of a renewable resource extracted by a monopolist whose actions affect the resource’s ability to regenerate, resulting in sequential regime shifts.
-The firm faces further uncertainty in the timing of these shifts.
-We encapsulate in our model environmental surveillance of ecological dynamics where the firm searches for the profit-maximizing extraction policy while simultaneously detecting in the quickest time possible the change in regime.
-We provide the conditions that determine whether an adverse regime shift can lead to either an aggressive or a precautionary extraction policy, depending on the interaction between market demand, resource scarcity and time horizon.
-We show how it is Pareto optimal for the monopolist to implement the detection procedure.
-We apply this framework to the case of the Cantareira water reservoir in Sao Paulo, Brazil,and study the events that led to its depletion and the consequent water supply crisis.
+abstract: We study the stochastic dynamics of natural resources under the threat of ecological regime shifts.
+We establish a Pareto optimal framework of regime shift detection under uncertainty that minimizes the delay with which economic agents become aware of the shift.
+We integrate ecosystem surveillance in the formation of optimal resource extraction policies.
+We fully solve the case of a profit-maximizing monopolist and provide the conditions that determine whether anticipating detection of an adverse regime shift can lead to an aggressive or a precautionary extraction policy, depending on the interaction between market and environmental parameters.
+We apply our framework to the case of the Cantareira water reservoir in Sao Paulo, Brazil, and study the events that led to its depletion and the consequent water supply crisis.

 # Summary.
 An optional shortened abstract.
 summary: We study the stochastic dynamics of a renewable resource harvested by a monopolist where harvesting affects the resource’s potential to regenerate, resulting in sequential regime shifts.